Pascal-So/StreamGraph/notes.md

 * join

 ## Implementation
-* in general, create 1 unnamed pipe per block use multiple pipes for special split blocks.
+* in general, create 1 named pipe per block use multiple pipes for special split blocks.
 * in later version, concat linear node chains to one command